StanfordBDHG/NextJSTemplate/README.md

 You can view your images created with `docker images`.

 Open [http://localhost](http://localhost) with your browser to see the result.
-You can visit [http://localhost:8080](http://localhost:8080) to see the reverse proxy setup before the main application.
+You can visit [http://localhost:8080](http://localhost:8080) to see the reverse proxy setup before the main application.<!-- markdown-link-check-disable-line -->

 The `docker-compose.yml` setup contains a production-ready setup using a reverse proxy.